 Care-givers have free admission to the museum on presentation of a care-giver pass or letter signed by a family doctor or specialist.
 With the exception of registered service dogs, visitors are not permitted to bring domestic pets into the museum.
 Registered service dogs are allowed in the museum.

 The Stedelijk developed the Unforgettable programme for people with dementia and their family members.
-This special guided tour takes place on the first Monday of each month.
-Specially trained museum guides use art to initiate meaningful conversations.
-You can find the dates of these guided tours in the calendar.
+In this guided tour trained museum guides use art to initiate meaningful conversations.
+The tours will take place again soon.
+Keep an eye on this page, our social media channels or sign up for our newsletter to receive updates.

 The Stedelijk also offers an average of one guided tour a month in Dutch Sign Language.
 Tours are given by a deaf museum guide.
 You can find details and dates about these museum tours in our calendar.
 Read more about the Stedelijk in Signs programme here.